ELEX Review

 ELEX 7

-ELEX, from developer Piranha Bytes, is the next in a series of massive, open-world RPG games put out by the developer.
-Known for the Gothic and Risen franchises, ELEX features several similar aspects the company has become known for.
-ELEX, however, takes a step away from the fantasy setting by shifting to a new sci-fi setting on the planet of Magalan.
-Almost completed destroyed long ago by a comet that spread a mineral known as Elex around the planet, three major factions wage a never-ending war against themselves and a more dangerous 4th faction.
-All of these groups use Elex in various ways, and each faction has their own approach on how to live in the ruined world.
+ELEX, from developer Piranha Bytes, is the latest in their series of massive, open-world RPGs.
+Known for the Gothic and Risen franchises, ELEX maintains several familiar aspects while departing from fantasy to explore a sci-fi setting on the planet Magalan.
+Nearly destroyed by a comet that spread a mineral called Elex across the planet, three major factions wage endless war against each other and a more dangerous fourth faction.
+Each group uses Elex differently and maintains its own philosophy about surviving in this ruined world.

 Simply Put